 It is a lubricant material that covers your heel and protects it against friction.
 As friction is the main cause of blisters when shoes rub, so balms and sticks help in overcoming blister formation.
 They create an invisible barrier and can be easily purchased at any drug store.

-They are usually made up of such elements that create a buffer between your heel and the shoe.
+They are usually made up of elements that create a buffer between your heel and the shoe.
 Some balms are meant only for the feet while others are designed to decrease rubbing anywhere on the body.

 The balm can also be applied to your skin if there’s already a moleskin barrier on your sneaker.
 However, if you have applied moleskin to your heel, no need to apply balm because it won’t stick then.